Ski and stay in your ‘backyard’ this winter

 - Rent or buy gear that is height/skill-level appropriate: A ski shop can outfit you accordingly.
 Do some research before buying used gear to ensure you get the right size of skis/boards and boots.

 - Say no to poles: Beginners don’t need ski poles.
-In fact, the first thing your instructor will say if you have poles, is to leave them on the ground so you can focus on your balance.
+In fact, the first thing your instructor will say if you have poles, is to leave them on the ground

 - Always wear a helmet: This goes for you too, parents!
 And buckle that brain bucket so it stays on!